 Alabama A&M University provides equal access to all educational programs.
 The University is in compliance with applicable laws, including Section 504 of the Rehabilitation Act of 1973, and applicable titles of the Americans with Disabilities Acts (ADA) of 1990.

-Admissions Policies And Procedures
+Admissions Policies and Procedures

-Mr. Dwayne Green, Admissions Director

-100 Patton Hall
+Mr. Dwayne Green, Admissions Director Office of Undergraduate Admissions 100 Patton Hall Voice: (256) 372-5250, admissions@aamu.edu

-(6) 372 5250 Fav.
-(256) 372 4052 admissions@6

-Voice: (256) 372-5250, Fax: (256) 372-4952, admissions@aamu.edu

 Admission Categories